-Synchronous donor cycles
+Fresh donor cycles

 Synchronous donor cycles, sometimes referred to as “fresh” egg donation, are fertilized directly after they are retrieved from the donor.
 It’s a great choice for aspiring parents who want to two or more genetically related children, and who have more flexible timing and budgets.
-The cryopreserved embryos that result from synchronous donor cycles can fare slightly better when prepared for transfer, but both types of donor cycle have the same cumulative success rates.
+The cryopreserved embryos that result from fresh donor cycles can fare slightly better when prepared for transfer, but both types of donor cycle have the same cumulative success rates.

-Asynchronous donor cycles
+Frozen donor cycles

 Asynchronous donor cycles, sometimes referred to as “frozen” egg donation, can be a good choice for those families who need more control over the timing of their embryo creation and transfer.
 Since the eggs are already cryopreserved and there’s no need to synchronize with

 your donor, you can start whenever you’re ready, resulting in a larger pool of potential donors.
-Asynchronous donor cycles work well for families who want one or more genetically related children, and can also be more cost-effective.
+Frozen donor cycles work well for families who want one or more genetically related children, and can also be more cost-effective.